SvenGroot/GenerateAnswerFile/doc/CommandLine.md

 multiple values.

 Use the format `label:size` or `label:size[fs]`, where label is the volume label, size is the size of the partition, and fs is an optional file system like FAT32 or NTFS.
-Sizes and can use multiple-byte units such as GB, and will be truncated to whole megabytes.
+Sizes can use multiple-byte units such as GB, and will be truncated to whole megabytes.
 For example `System:100MB`, `Windows:128GB`, or `Data:16GB[FAT32]`.